awareseven/eternalghosttest/README.md

 * Windows 10 Version 1909 for x64-based Systems
 * Windows Server, version 1903 (Server Core installation)
 * Windows Server, version 1909 (Server Core installation)

+As part of our [penetration tests](https://aware7.com/blog/eternaldarkness-critical-vulnerability-in-windows-10/), we also check your systems for this vulnerability.